Phosphorus load? Blame it on the rain

 Study ties phosphorus loading in lakes to extreme precipitation events.

-By Cheryl Dybas and Adam Hinterthuer
+October 2, 2018 by Cheryl Dybas and Adam Hinterthuer

 While April showers might bring May flowers, they also contribute to toxic algae blooms, dead zones and declining water quality in U.S. lakes, reservoirs and coastal waters, a new study shows.